cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 High Availability cluster, and keeps a static copy of the PVC group of the primary, containing `PGDATA` and WALs.
-The plugin enables to exit the hibernation phase, by resuming the primary and then recreating all the replicas - where they exist.
+The plugin enables to exit the hibernation phase, by resuming the primary and then recreating all the replicas - if they exist.

 ### Reuse of Persistent Volumes storage in Pods